-- (i) Executive Discretion Immediate Need/Emergency Situations: Services that are needed in three weeks or less or are required due to an emergency that exists that will adversely affect the Exchange's operations. - (ii) Executive Discretion Specialized Skills/Services: Services for which there is only one documented accepted source, such as transactions involving vendors that have unique services or skills due to the existence of patents or certain proprietary rights. - (iii) Executive Discretion Unusual Conditions/Contingencies: Purchases because of unusual conditions or contingencies.
-For this purpose, an "unusual condition or contingency" exists (a) when there are unusual conditions or contingencies that could not reasonably be foreseen, or (b) because of unusual trade or market conditions

-(iv) Receipt of Less Three Proposals: If the Exchange solicits proposals through a competitive bidding process (i.e., a Request for Proposals) but only receives proposals from less than three qualified bidders, then the procurement is deemed a sole source procurement.
+- (i) Executive Discretion Immediate Need/Emergency Situations: Real or personal property that is needed immediately or is required due to an emergency that exists that will adversely affect the Exchange's operations. - (ii) Executive Discretion Specialized Real or Personal Property: Real or personal property for which there is only one documented accepted source. - (iii) Executive Discretion Unusual Conditions/Contingencies: Purchases because of unusual conditions or contingencies.
+For this purpose, an "unusual condition or contingency" exists (a) when there are unusual conditions or contingencies that could not reasonably be foreseen, or (b) because of unusual trade or market conditions - (iv) Receipt of Less Three Proposals: If the Exchange solicits proposals through a competitive bidding process (i.e., a Request for Proposals) but only receives proposals from less than three qualified bidders, then the procurement is deemed a sole source procurement